 After some experimentation I actually learned how to control these muscles.
 This took less than two weeks.
 I practiced the basic exercise in front of the mirror for about a half hour twice a day.
 Soon I didn't need the mirror and would do the exercise when I was listening to music.
 All this of course was done in private.
 I did not want (and still don't want) to seem ridiculous.
 Do the exercise in public and, believe me, people will think you are ridiculous.

 The exercise seemed to stabilize my hair loss - or at least I thought so.
 I was naively optimistic.
-Nothing really happened for probably six to eight months, but still I kept doing the exercise every day.
-The reason I kept doing the exercise is that it made my face look tighter, more muscular.
+Nothing really happened to my hair for probably six to eight months, but still I kept doing the exercise every day.
+The reason I kept doing the exercise is that it made my face look tighter, more muscular, and it eased the intense itching of my scalp.

 When I got the idea for the scalp exercise, I made a faulty assumption.
 I assumed that a thin layer of muscle covered the entire top of the cranium.
 It does not.
 As you can see in the drawing, there are muscles at the front of the head, muscles at the back of the head, and these muscles are connected by the large, flat fibrous membrane called the galea.
 But this faulty assumption in no way lessened the effectiveness of the scalp exercise.